rollerworks/search/docs/integration/doctrine/dbal.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A ConditionGenerator generates an SQL Where-clause for a relational database
-like PostgreSQL, MySQL, MSSQL, SQLite or Oracle OCI.
+like PostgreSQL, MySQL, MSSQL, or Oracle OCI.

 .. caution::